 The Group's major investment properties include (i) a commercial building, The Toy House, at 100 Canton Road; (ii) a number of residential units at Hillview, 21-23A MacDonnell Road, and (iii) Playmates Factory Building at 1 Tin Hau Road, Tuen Mun.
-The Group's property portfolio also includes overseas investment properties in the United Kingdom, the United States of America and Japan, which in aggregate accounted for 7.8% of the fair value of the Group's overall investment property portfolio (2021: 7.7%).
+The Group's property portfolio also includes overseas investment properties in the United Kingdom, the United States of America and Japan, which in aggregate accounted for 8.1% of the fair value of the Group's overall investment property portfolio (2022: 7.8%).

-Aggregate rental income generated from the investment properties of the Group was HK\$189.6 million, a decrease of 8.6% from the prior year (2021: HK\$207.4 million).
-Overall occupancy rate was 63% as at 31 December 2022 (2021: 62%).
+Aggregate rental income generated from the investment properties of the Group was HK\$133.6 million, a decrease of 29.5% from the prior year (2022: HK\$189.6 million), due primarily to the renewal of a significant lease on the commercial podium floors of The Toy House at a lower market rent than the previous lease period which ended in 2022.
+Details of this lease renewal were disclosed in the announcement of the Company dated 28 October 2022.
+Overall occupancy rate was 74% as at 31 December 2023 (2022: 63%).